Activity While Traveling

 If your check fails by 5 or more, then you have lost the trail, but can attempt to find it again by making a careful search of the area.
 It takes 10 minutes to find a trail in a confined area such as a dungeon, or 1 hour outdoors.

 A different use for the Track activity is to read the tracks your group crosses during their travel, in order to glean what kind of creatures are roaming nearby.
-Make a Wisdom (Survival) check.
+Make a Survival check.
 The GM determines the DC for any possible tracks you might find and to which creatures they might belong.

 Trailblaze